-Grant receivables represent invoices or billings to grant awarding agencies for which payments were not received at the end of the fiscal year.
+Grants receivable represent invoices or billings to grant awarding agencies for which payments were not received at the end of the fiscal year.
 A significant portion of other receivables as of the end of each fiscal year represents funding commitment from UWGH for the first quarter of following fiscal year.
 The carrying amount of these receivables reported in the statement of financial position approximates fair value.

-CFC provides for losses on receivables using the allowance method.
+CFC provides for losses on grants and other receivables using the allowance method.
 The allowance for doubtful accounts is regularly evaluated by management and is based on management's past experience with grantors or donors and its consideration of how the prevailing economic circumstances may affect the ability of the grantors or donors to give.
-Receivables are considered impaired if full payments are not received in accordance with contractual terms.
-Management considers receivables at December 31, 2013 and 2012 to be fully collectible.
-Accordingly, no allowance for delinquent receivables was made for the years ended December 31, 2013 and 2012.
+Grants and other receivables are considered impaired if full payments are not received in accordance with contractual terms.
+Management considers all grants and other receivables at December 31, 2014 and 2013 to be fully collectible.
+Accordingly, no allowance for delinquent receivables was made for the years ended December 31, 2014 and 2013.